Update - May 20th, 2026

 Install-HPCMSL.ps1 -ModulePath HPCMSL

-IMPORTANT: When the script is running in offline mode, it is looking for a specific folder structure.
-Each of the HP Client Management Script Library modules need to be placed in the root of the folder specified in the ModulePath parameter.
-These folders need to be named exactly how they are named by HP.
+When the script is running in offline mode, it expects a specific folder structure.
+Each of the HP Client Management Script Library modules should sit in the root of the folder specified in the ModulePath parameter, with the module name as the folder name.
+Each module folder should contain a single sub-folder named for the module’s version, and that sub-folder contains the actual module files.

 This script can be run as part of a Configuration Manager task sequence to install the modules either in WinPE or the full Windows OS.
 The task sequence step would look like this: